NCERT Solutions for Class 12 Physics Chapter 2 – Free PDF Download

 Therefore, the ratio of the electric field at the surface is b/a

-A sharp and pointed end is like a sphere of very small radius and the flat portion is like a sphere of large radius.
-Therefore, the charge density is of pointed ends is higher than the flat portion.
+A sharp and pointed end is like a sphere of a very small radius, and the flat portion is like a sphere of a large radius.
+Therefore, the charge density of pointed ends is higher than the flat portion.

 (b) Obtain the dependence of potential on the distance r of a point from the origin when r/a >> 1.

 (c) How much work is done in moving a small test charge from the point (5,0,0) to (–7,0,0) along the x-axis?
 Does the answer change if the path of the test charge between the same points is not along the x-axis?